 Our Magical Christmas Itinerary

 Westin Grand in downtown Vancouver.
-We booked the king suite, which was only a tiny upgrade from the standard room.
+We booked the king suite, which was only a tiny price increase from the standard room.
 The room had a king bedroom and a living space with a pull out sofa.
 The kids slept comfortably on the pull-out sofa, and my husband and I enjoyed having a bit of space, and a door to close after the kids had gone to sleep.

 The bathroom has a huge soaking tub, and doors on each end for access from the bedroom and the living area.
 The hotel is stylish, up to date, and has great sound insulation.
 I hate when you can hear your neighbors cough or the people above you moving around.
 In the Westin Grand Vancouver, I never heard another guest.
 Being downtown, I heard a few sirens, but can’t blame the hotel for that.
 The hotel has room service and a lovely restaurant with great service.